The floral notes of this fruity mixture conjure up an English country garden at the peak of summer.

 1 tbsp Bart lavender

 1. In a pan, heat the redcurrants and lavender with 210ml water.
 Simmer gently for 10-15 minutes until the redcurrants have broken down.

 2. Line a colander with muslin and sit it over a large bowl.
-Pour in the strawberry mixture, then tie the corners of the muslin, remove the colander and suspend the muslin over the bowl.
+Pour in the fruit mixture, then tie the corners of the muslin, remove the colander and suspend the muslin over the bowl.
 Leave the mixture to strain into the bowl overnight.

 TIP: Take care not to bring the fruit syrup to the boil; redcurrants have such a high pectin level that the mixture will quickly turn to jelly.

 Try it in a...

 Pour 2 measures of cordial, 2 measures of vodka and a good squeeze of lime juice into a cocktail shaker filled with ice.
 Shake and strain into a chilled martini or coupe glass.
 Garnish with a lavender sprig or fresh raspberries.

 Average user rating Based on 0 ratings